pudly/schmopera-hugo/content/articles/a-little-too-cozy-offcamera-with-don-l-fonzo-despina.md

 ---
-title: "A Little Too Cozy: Off-camera with Don L. Fonzo & Despina"
+title: "A Little Too Cozy: Off-camera with Don L. Fonzo &amp; Despina"
 ---

 ## What are your thoughts on this group of *Cozy* contestants?